Pvt. Leverett Holden of the CT 29th at East Avon Cemetery

 Holden passed away on October 10, 1877, and was buried in East Avon Cemetery, where his grave was originally segregated from others.
 His gravesite, the first visible upon entering the cemetery, was added to the Connecticut Freedom Trail in February 2023.

-In summer 2024, a ground-penetrating radar survey, funded by the State Historic Preservation Office, will be conducted to confirm his burial.
-His name is inscribed on the 29th Regiment monument in Criscuolo Park, New Haven, and outside the African American Civil War Museum in Washington, D.C.
+His name is also inscribed on the 29th Regiment monument in Criscuolo Park, New Haven, and outside the African American Civil War Museum in Washington, D.C.

-Holden is annually honored by the Avon Historical Society for his service, a lasting tribute to his courage, sacrifice, and commitment to freedom.
+Each year, Holden is honored by the Avon Historical Society for his service, a lasting tribute to his courage, sacrifice, and commitment to freedom.

 This site is open to the public.